likyoo/BAN/README.md

-# Bi-Temporal Adapter Network for Remote Sensing Image Change Detection
+# BAN: A New Learning Paradigm for Foundation Model-based Remote Sensing Change Detection

 Our code is developed on top of [Open-CD v1.1.0](https://github.com/likyoo/open-cd/tree/main).